LP-116/Project-3/README.md

 As mentioned above, please be aware that the app is large and can be quite slow to load.

-To view a live version of the app on your local machine, please clone this repository to your computer and follow the instructions on how to run the app.py file belo.
+To view a live version of the app on your local machine, please clone this repository to your computer and follow the instructions on how to run the app.py file below.

 Thank you.